M17-Project/rpi-dashboard/README.md

 usermod -aG m17-gateway-control www-data
 ```

+Please note that you will need to restart the Pi for the changes to take effect for the NGINX web server!
+Otherwise the dashboard will lack the necessary rights to access the required files on the filesystem.

 Make sure that the group m17-gateway-control has
 - read and write permissions on /etc/m17-gateway.ini
 - read permissions on /opt/m17/m17-gateway/dashboard.log